 Make a note of the names of each donor model you want to copy to a model of your own layout.
 Watch the sequence several times.

 Make sure you have the appropriate music file in your own media show directory.
-Close the sequence you were watching, go to the setup tab and change the show folder back to your own directories.
+Close the sequence you were watching, go to the controller tab and change the show folder back to your own directories.

 If importing into a new sequence, then